The Small Business Bookkeeper's Guide to Pricing, Overhead, and Profit Margins: Pricing Bookkeeping Services toough not-to-keep secret!

 Communicate value, not just cost

 Justifying Fees Demystify your fees when you explain them to Clients During those initial client meetings, but what are some of the key reasons for the costs?
-Concentrate on outcomes: fast financial reports; accurate payroll invoices; less risk and time saved for clients’ business.
+Concentrate on outcomes: Fast financial reports; accurate payroll invoices; less risk and time saved for clients’ business.
 Showing how bookkeeping plays a role in smarter decisions and compliance makes fees easier to defend and positions you as a strategic partner, not a commodity by the hour.

 Example calculation